TheNeuronProject/ef.js/README.md

 component1.$update(data) // Update the whole component state component2.$attached // Check if the component has mounted to something

-component1.$nodes // Get all named nodes
+component1.$refs // Get all referenced nodes

 component1.mountingPoint = component2 // Mount component2 to 'mountingPoint' on component1
 component1.mountingPoint = null // Detach the mounted component